Year 6: Blog items

 Welcome to Year 6 weekly blog.

 This week has been our fabulous residential to Robinwood in Todmorden.
 We all had a super time.
-Click the link - Robinwood 2022 – to see some of the pictures.
-Also, look out for our Robinwood video coming soon on our YouTube channel, St Oswald's TV .
+Click the link here to see some of the pictures.
+Also, watch our Robinwood 2023 video on our YouTube channel, St Oswald’s TV, by clicking on the link.

 Our highlights included: